avik22835/polyglot-intel/README.md

 An MCP server that gives AI coding tools structural understanding of polyglot projects built with MetaCall.
 It parses your project, maps cross-language `metacall()` call graphs, and exposes tools so Claude or any MCP-compatible agent can list functions, trace execution chains, analyze change impact, and call functions live across language boundaries.

-Built for Google Summer of Code 2025 — MetaCall organization.

 ---

 ## Setup